mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 <!-- (NOTE - OPERATION, ACTION, ACTIVITY - explore in aT part of this chapte ) -->

-### Other shifts in design practice MOVE TO METHODS?

-To follow shifts in perspectives bound up in designing for others, and the shift in layers of abstraction, this section explores what other shifts in design practices occur?

-**Alternating coding**

-The parent cedes the keyboard and mouse and sometimes swaps chairs to allow child to play test the game created.

-This follows a pattern of X
-NOTE i FEEL THIS IS ALREADY COVERED?

-cf - similar behaviour?

-**Shifting between Facilitator and more active partner**

-At one point the testing process here is quite frustrating as gravity value is very low making any movement very slow with little control.
-While the child has previously rejected increasing the value, the parent's initial acceptance of this decision is later questioned.
-The parent who has to do the majority of the testing is more insistent to remove a frustrating part of the testing  process.

-Discussion drawing on more radical attempts to describe the best way to bring young learners into a design practice.
-Perhaps in the field of participatory design.

 ### GDPs scaffolding the product revision process and debugging